oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.8.3 Set edr:registry entry
 Sets the 'value' property of a Registry Entry.
+The 'type' property MUST be populated and MUST conform to the registry entry types as defined in the Microsoft Windows [Winnt.h header](#winnth-registry-types).

 OpenC2 Producers that send 'Set edr:registry entry' Commands
 * MUST include the 'path' property of the edr:registry entry Target